That labradoodle may not be hypoallergenic after all

 A labradoodle in living room being pet by owner

-The white dog in the picture is a Labradoodle—the offspring of a Labrador Retriever and a Poodle.
-Like a lot of people, including the Obamas, our interest in Labradoodles stems from pet allergies.
-Our son, Graeme, has asthma and severe contact and food allergies.
+Our family pet is a Labradoodle, the offspring of a Labrador retriever and a Poodle.
+Like a lot of people, our interest in Labradoodles stems from pet allergies.
+Our son, Graeme, has asthma and severe contact allergies and food allergies.
 When he is around cats, his skin breaks out and he has breathing issues.
 My wife's asthma also acts up around cats and certain dog breeds.
 And my eyes can water and swell nearly shut after contact with some animals.

-The obvious way to solve this problem is to get a fish, but we like furry friends.
+The obvious way to solve this problem is to get a fish.
+The thing is, we like furry friends.
 So our last two pets have been doodles.
-Poodles, along with other pure breeds, like Shih Tzu, some terriers, Maltese, Bichon Frise and Schnauzers are said to be hypoallergenic because they shed less than other breeds.
-Bo, the Obamas’ Portuguese Water Dog, is also one of these breeds.
+Poodles, along with other pure breeds, like Shih Tzu, some terriers, Maltese, Bichon Frise, and Schnauzers are said to be hypoallergenic (less likely to cause allergic reactions).
+That's because they shed less fur than other breeds.

 Are they worth it?
 If your aim is a hypoallergenic dog, some research says Labradoodles might not be.

-While the dogs may shed less—all dogs shed—they produce allergens just like their looser-haired cousins.
-In a study published in the Journal of Allergy and Clinical Immunology researchers looked at so-called hypoallergenic dog breeds—Labradoodles, Poodles, Spanish Waterdogs and Airedale Terriers—and found their levels of Can f 1, one of the most common dog allergens, higher than those of standard and mixed breeds considered non-hypoallergenic.
+For starters, all dogs shed fur.
+And while doodles may shed less, they produce allergens just like their looser-haired cousins.
+In a study published in the Journal of Allergy and Clinical Immunology, researchers looked at so-called hypoallergenic dog breeds: Labradoodles, Poodles, Spanish Waterdogs, and Airedale Terriers.
+The researchers found that the dogs' levels of Can f 1, one of the most common dog allergens, were higher than those of standard and mixed breeds considered non-hypoallergenic.

 Does that mean these dogs aren't as allergy-friendly as advertised?
 Probably.
 But researchers in the Journal of Allergy and Clinical Immunology study wrote that allergic owners reported fewer issues with hypoallergenic breeds like Labradoodles, even though the study wasn't designed to measure allergic reaction levels.
 Both are facts worth considering if you or your family have allergies are looking to add a pooch to your home.